marshallswain/feathers-pinia/docs/setup/nuxt3.md

 ```

-Notice that we've called `useAuth` by providing the `api` and `userStore`.
-By providing the `userStore`, it will
+Notice that we've called `useAuth` by providing the `api` and `servicePath` to the users service.
+By providing the
-automatically add a returned `user` to the store after successful login.
-The above example also calls `reAuthenticate`,
+`servicePath`, it will automatically add a returned `user` to the store after successful login.
-which checks for a valid, non-expired accessToken in the Feathers Client and automatically authenticates if one is
-found.
-It will fail silently to avoid the need to catch errors during app initialization.

-The Auth store for Nuxt is different than the one in the Vite app.
+The Auth store for Nuxt varies slightly from the Vite app.
 It does not call `reAuthenticate` inside the store.
+Instead,
-Instead, we will call it in the next step from within the auth plugin.
+we will call it in the next step from within the auth plugin.

-### 6.2 Auth Plugin
+### 4.2 Auth Plugin

 Now let's move on to create the `feathers-auth` plugin, which will use auth store.
 We'll prefix the filename with `2.`
 in order to make sure it runs after the Feathers Client is created.